Sneaking It In

 ◊ In Anthroposophy, and specifically in Waldorf schools, imagination is not considered simple inventiveness, fantasizing, or picturing things in the mind.
 Imagination, in the Waldorf view, starts with these but grows to become a form of clairvoyance.
 [See "Steiner's 'Science'".]

 ◊ Occult conceptions of human development and human consciousness are central to both Anthroposophy and Waldorf education.
 We "develop" ourselves as we incarnate additional bodies and as we evolve upward spiritually.
 We improve our consciousness not by becoming more rational or intellectual, but by drawing closer to clairvoyance.
-(Intellect has some value in our present, extremely physical stage of evolution, but not much beyond this stage.)
+(According to Steiner, intellect has some value in our present, extremely physical stage of evolution, but not much beyond this stage.)

 ◊ The "nine-year change," in Waldorf belief, is a crucial development occurring around the ninth year of a child's life: The child leaves the dreamlike consciousness of early childhood and awakens to the existence of the self as a separate entity present in a universe of other beings and phenomena.
 [See "Crossing the Rubicon" in THE BRIEF WALDORF / STEINER ENCYCLOPEDIA.]